engineyard/ey-docs/pages/ssl-certificates.md

   2. Click on the **Application** you'd like to deploy the certificate to.
   3. Then choose the **environment** this certificate will run on, i.e. production.
   4. Click on radio button **Assign SSL Certificate** for to *your app*.
-  5. From the drop-down, choose correct certificate you want from the **SSL Certificate** field.
+  5. From the drop-down, choose correct certificate you want from the **SSL Certificate** list.
   6. Click on **Update SSL Settings** button to save changes.

 ![SSL Cert](images/choosesslcertificate.jpg)